 The walk from Dufton to High Cup Nick is easy and full of interest.
-For a geographer the U shaped valley is perfect, for the botanist there is a profusion of wild flowers and for the walker the paths are good.
+For a geographer the U shaped valley is perfect, for the botanist there is a profusion of wild flowers and for for the walker the views are excellent.

-However for those not wanting to undertake the Pennine Way the simple ascent from Dufton is rightly popular and great walk for anyone Recently I passed a school party who were clearly enjoying themselves.
+However for those not wanting to undertake the Pennine Way the simple ascent from Dufton is rightly popular and great walk for anyone.
+The path climbs through some limestone scenery, pleasant and full of interest.
+As you arrive at the edge of the valley the views open up impressively.
+It is here that the extraordinary U shape of the glaciated valley becomes obvious.
+The retreating glacier has carved a perfect profile in the softer limestone rock, creating the scars on the steep slopes.
+Recently I passed a school party who were clearly enjoying themselves.
 Well done the teachers, a real lesson when geography comes alive.

 A steep descent through the nick brought me quickly to the valley floor.
 This offers a different perspective off both the valley and its head.
 Another alternative is to keep high and follow the valley all the way round.
 This is not as enjoyable.